Effective density matrix for vacua in asymptotically flat gravity

 where ${\wh \CO}_i$ are operator insertions involving the Goldstone, whereas $\CO_i$ are the corresponding field insertions in the path integral, and the trace is over the soft sector of the Hilbert space $\CH_s$ of general relativity.

-From the soft density matrix ${\wh \rho}_s$, we can compute both the mean and variance of the soft modular Hamiltonian ${\wh K}_s \equiv - \ln {\wh \rho}_s$.
-The entanglement entropy, given by the mean $\la {\wh K}_s \ra$, has garnered much attention in the past, and in gravity it has been established to obey an area law \cite{PhysRevD.34.373, Srednicki:1993im, Ryu:2006ef, Ryu:2006bv, Eisert:2008ur, Casini:2011kv, Brauer:2013lta}.
+Having computed the soft density matrix ${\wh \rho}_s$, one can proceed to compute many possible information-theoretic quantities of interest.
+In this letter, we focus on computing both the mean and variance of the soft modular Hamiltonian ${\wh K}_s \equiv - \ln {\wh \rho}_s$.
+The entanglement entropy, given by the mean $\la {\wh K}_s \ra$, has garnered much attention in the past, and in gravity it has been established to obey an area law \cite{PhysRevD.34.373, Srednicki:1993im, Ryu:2006ef, Ryu:2006bv, Eisert:2008ur, Casini:2011kv, Brauer:2013lta, Balasubramanian:2023dpj}.
 On the other hand, fluctuations of the modular Hamiltonian, namely $\D {\wh K}_s \equiv {\wh K}_s - \la {\wh K}_s \ra$, are much less studied.
 Recently, it has been argued that such modular fluctuations of a causal diamond of area $A$ appear to satisfy the relation

 where $\e_\uv$ is a length-scale UV cutoff.
 This was verified using the AdS/CFT correspondence \cite{Perlmutter:2013gua, Verlinde:2019ade, DeBoer:2018kvc}, in Minkowski spacetime \cite{Verlinde:2019xfb, Banks:2021jwj, Verlinde:2022hhs, He:2024vlp, Fransen:2025npa}, and in cosmological settings \cite{Aalsma:2025bcg}.
 It was more precisely shown in \cite{Verlinde:2019ade, Fransen:2025npa} that, at least in the setups considered therein, $\e_\uv^2 = 4G_N$.
 Importantly, Eq.~\eqref{mod-fluc} implies that the size of modular fluctuations is sensitive to the IR scale controlled by $A$, as well as the UV scale controlled by $\e_\uv$.
 Utilizing the density matrix constructed from the soft modular Hamiltonian, we are able to verify that while $\la \D \hat K_s^2 \ra$ is precisely that given in Eq.~\eqref{mod-fluc}, $\la \hat K_s \ra$ receives a logarithmic correction arising from the non-normalizability of the $\hat K_s$-eigenstates.
-However, since previous results obtaining Eq.~\eqref{mod-fluc} relied on a purely semiclassical analysis, which we do not expect to be sensitive to the logarithmic correction, our results are consistent with those in the literature.
+However, since previous results obtaining Eq.~\eqref{mod-fluc} ignored loop corrections and relied on a purely semiclassical analysis, which we do not expect to be sensitive to the logarithmic correction, our results are consistent with those in the literature.
 We leave for future work the precise implementation of an appropriate normalization for the eigenstates, although we will comment below on some physically motivated possibilities.

 Indeed, the structure of Eq.~\eqref{mod-fluc} follows straightforwardly from the structure of the soft density matrix ${\wh \rho}_s$, which we will show to have a Gaussian distribution of the soft Goldstone mode given by (see Eq.~\eqref{soft-density-matrix})